j-s-ashley/tc-summary-plotting/README.md

 Additionally, the `-n` argument can be used if the user only wants the noise plots created for the 3- and/or 10-Point Gain, and not the gain or VT50 plots.

 Finally, the `-hg` argument produces two histograms per stream, depicting the number of defects throughout all of thermal cycling per chip (colour-coded by associated test type), and the number of defects by defect type, respectively.
+Additionally, it produces two more histograms per hybrid, which show the number of defects by test (colour-coded by test type).
+The first of these is for warm tests, and the second for cold.

 # Notes
 - `make_TC_plots.py` is the main script. `IV.py`, `SD.py`, `PT.py`, `RC.py`, `NO.py`, `OCS.py`, `HVS.py`, `TC.py`, and `common_functions.py` contain function definitions for plotting their corresponding tests (except `common_functions.py`, which contains functions used in the plotting of multiple tests, or in `make_TC_plots.py` directly).